Deltares/iMOD-Documentation/_sources/qgis_user_manual.rst.txt

 .. figure:: screenshots/qgis/temporal-controller.png

-    The temporal controller panel and map canvas of Qgis.
+    The temporal controller panel and map canvas of QGIS.
     The temporal controller panel is opened by clicking the clock in the "map navigation" toolbar.

 |3d-viewer| 3D Viewer
 ---------------------
-The 3D viewer widget creates a connection between Qgis and the iMOD 3D viewer.
+The 3D viewer widget creates a connection between QGIS and the iMOD 3D viewer.
-It allows you to make selections in Qgis and forward them to the 3D viewer.
+It allows you to make selections in QGIS and forward them to the 3D viewer.
 Note that there are two perquisites for the iMOD viewer to correctly render mesh data:

 #.
 The mesh data needs to be stored in a UGRID file